GLOBAL MARKETS-U.S. bonds fall, stocks stall after Fed tapers

 Supply of five-year Treasury Inflation-Protected Securities and seven-year notes also contributed to early selling pressure.

-Solid demand at the TIPS auction and a mediocre seven-year sale helped stabilize Treasuries prices.
+Solid demand at the TIPS auction helped stabilize Treasuries prices.
+The 10-year note was at 2.92 percent, below this year's 3 percent peak.
 The seven-year note fell a half point in price to boost its yield to 2.33 percent after touching its highest yield in three months.

 EUROPE, ASIA RALLY ON FED